What is it?

 - Medications for diabetes (Antidiabetes drugs)

-- Oregano might decrease blood sugar.
-Diabetes medications are used to lower blood sugar.
-In theory, taking some medications for diabetes along with oregano might cause your blood sugar to go too low.
+- Oregano might lower blood sugar levels.
+Taking oregano along with diabetes medications might cause blood sugar to drop too low.
 Monitor your blood sugar closely.
-The dose of your diabetes medication might need to be changed.

 - Medications that slow blood clotting (Anticoagulant / Antiplatelet drugs)

 - Oregano might slow blood clotting.
-In theory, taking oregano along with medications that also slow clotting might increase the chances of bruising and bleeding.
+Taking oregano along with medications that also slow blood clotting might increase the risk of bruising and bleeding.

 Are there interactions with herbs and supplements?